 Business Community Outreach Apprenticeships teach students career and industry needs and expectations for various organizations in the local community.
+Examples include internships at

-Students at ASU Preparatory Academy high schools are required to have a Capstone project every year throughout their high school experience.
-Capstone is an in-depth learning experience, similar to a college thesis that culminates with a year-end presentation.
+Students at ASU Preparatory Academy High Schools are required to have a capstone project every year throughout their high school experience.
+Capstone is an in-depth learning experience, similar to a college thesis, that culminates with a year-end presentation.
 The capstone experience allows students to expand their thinking, delve more deeply into a concept and work with others who share their interests.

-to develop their yearly Capstone presentations.
-A Capstone advisor works with a single cohort of students to facilitate student learning and assist students in the development of a portfolio that will span their entire high school academic growth.
+to develop their yearly capstone presentations.
+A capstone advisor works with a single cohort of students to facilitate student learning and assist students in the development of a portfolio that will span their entire high school academic growth.

-Each Capstone begins with shared study under the supervision of the Capstone advisor.
-Students use technologies which will support their research, their connections to others and their proficiency in future workplace settings.
+Each capstone begins with shared study under the supervision of the capstone advisor.
+Students use technologies which will support their research, their connections to others, and their proficiency in future workplace settings.